northerncat/RoboND-Kinematics-Project/writeup.md

 <img src="./misc_images/theta1.gif" alt="theta1" />
 </p>

 Based on the diagram provided in the lesson, we can infer theta2 and theta3 from the relative position of the wrist center against the links 2 and 3.
+Theta2 can be computed as the angle between the original Z3 axis and the new Z3 axis.
+For theta3, we can calculate how much the line between link 3 and the wrist center has rotated.

 <p align="center">
 <img src="./misc_images/theta23.jpg" alt="theta23" />